zackxiong/CraftPlugins/README.md

 Use `/getinfo` to gather the current game info. <br>

 Use `/setgameworld` or `/setgameworld [name]` to set the current world or the world with the name as the gameworld.
-Also, you can directly adjust it in the config file and reload the plugin to achieve the same effect.
+Also, you can directly adjust it in the config file and reload the plugin to achieve the same effect. <br>

+Use `/startgame` to start the game.
+Inventory with preset amount is to be given to the players.
+Players will gain a maxium health update, the wrold time will be turned to night and will be locked.
+Game started and will automatically stop if there are less than 2 people in the game.
+Deads will be removed from the game and winners will be anounced.
+The game stops to recover inventory and states. <br>

+Use `/stopgame` to stop the game.
+Deads will be removed from the game and winners will be anounced.
+The game stops to recover inventory and states.
+They will be teleported to the spawn point again. <br>

 ####Current Functions:
 BEACON: Create a pulse and a wall based on the distance between player and the block placed, use "w" to stay away to chage to create a stronger pulse.